onyeka-hub/Project-15/README.md

 You have been doing great work so far – implementing different Web Solutions and getting hands on experience with many great DevOps tools.
 In previous projects you used **basic Infrastructure as a Service (IaaS)** offerings from AWS such as EC2 (Elastic Compute Cloud) as rented Virtual Machines and EBS (Elastic Block Store), you have also learned how to configure Key pairs and basic Security Groups.

 But the power of Clouds is not only in being able to rent Virtual Machines – it is much more than that.
-From now on, you will start gradually study different Cloud concepts and tools on example of AWS, but do not be worried, your knowledge will not be limited to only AWS specific concepts – overall principles are common across most of the major Cloud Providers (e.g., Microsoft Azure and Google Cloud Platform).
+From now on, you will gradually start studing different Cloud concepts and tools on example of AWS, but do not be worried, your knowledge will not be limited to only AWS specific concepts – overall principles are common across most of the major Cloud Providers (e.g., Microsoft Azure and Google Cloud Platform).

 **NOTE**: The next few projects will be implemented manually.
 Before you begin to automate infrastructure in the cloud, it is very important that you can build the solution manually.
 Otherwise, programming your automation may become frustrating very quickly.